-“Five things you learned, when you became a man.”
-It was a question posed by the project, and I had to think hard.
+“Five things you learned, when you became a man” It was a question posed by The Good Men Project, and I had to think hard.
 Not because I couldn’t come up with five things, more that I had to choose from several dozen.
 That honing of ideas is useful sometimes.
 You get to the core of your own beliefs and the chaff is just that.
 After the deliberations came the exploration as to why are these five lessons are so important, not just to me, but to wider society.
 I hope that I’ve answered that, but it may only be my subjective notion and others might see a different perspective.
 I ascribe no particular order to this list.

 1. Walk, don’t run